ualib/agda-algebras/algebras.lagda.rst

          *Proof*.

-      By :numref:`Obs %s <obs 2>`, a homomorphism is uniquely determined by its restriction to a generating set.
+      By :numref:`Obs %s <obs 3>`, a homomorphism is uniquely determined by its restriction to a generating set.

       If :math:`X` generates 𝑨, then since there are exactly :math:`|B|^{|X|}` functions from :math:`X` to :math:`B` we have :math:`|\mathsf{Hom}(𝑨, 𝑩)| ≤ |B|^{|X|}`. ☐

+Here is an elementary result about factorability of homomorphisms.

-.. _obs 4:
+.. _obs 5:

 .. proof:observation::